marionauta/XCoordinator/README.md

 ⚠️ If you perform transitions involving a sibling coordinator directly (e.g. pushing a sibling coordinator without overriding its `viewController` property), your app will most likely crash.

-### 🚀 RxSwift/Combine extensions
+### 🚀 Combine extensions

 Reactive programming can be very useful to keep the state of view and model consistent in a MVVM architecture.
-Instead of relying on the completion handler of the `trigger` method available in any `Router`, you can also use our RxSwift-extension.
+Instead of relying on the completion handler of the `trigger` method available in any `Router`.
 In the example application, we use Actions (from the [Action](https://github.com/RxSwiftCommunity/Action) framework) to trigger routes on certain UI events - e.g. to trigger `LoginRoute.home` in `LoginViewModel`, when the login button is tapped.

 ```swift
 class LoginViewModelImpl: LoginViewModel, LoginViewModelInput, LoginViewModelOutput {